-Test runs carried out on an infrastructure outside commercial service in the context of authorising the placing in service of rolling stock using train paths (see point 3.4.5), in accordance with Article 8 of the Railway Code, correspond to an occupancy of a line section outside commercial service during a certain period of time.
+Test runs carried out on an infrastructure outside commercial service in accordance with articles 8, 179/6 and 179/12 of the Rail Code (see point 3.4.5), correspond, in accordance with Article 8 of the Rail Code, to an occupancy of a line section outside commercial service during a certain period of time.
 A specific flat-rate charge has been set for the use of infrastructure outside commercial service.